Moorgreen Icon

 Our progress so far

-Moorfields continues to lead on environmental performance, with its use of technology-driven air monitoring across its surgical operating suite at City Road.
+Moorfields continues to develop its environmental performance with its use of technology-driven air monitoring across its surgical operating suite at City Road.
 An example of progress since the last green plan is the ability to measure and monitor air change rates continuously, allowing us to be flexible with our fan speeds.
 By switching them to lower speeds or off completely when it is safe to do, we are saving as much energy as possible.

 Since the last green plan, we have instigated utilities monitoring with real time energy reporting at our City Road site.
 When moving to our new facility, we will align with a smart work ordering system which ensures prompt action should any parameters be detected as outside of the commissioned values.